dlr-pa/gitolite_web_interface/README.md

 First you have to enable sskm in gitolite: [changing keys -- self service key management](https://gitolite.com/gitolite/contrib/sskm)

-Next you should adapt in *gitolite_web_interface.py* the following few variables at the last if clause (at the end of the file):
+Next you should adapt in *gitolite_web_interface.py* the following few keys of the global variable CONFIG:

   * gitolite_wrapper_script
   * ssh_gitolite_user